responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/Optimal_Transport_Based_Adversarial_Patch.md

 ## Diving into Optimal Transport theory {#section-3}

  The method introduced in this paper represents a remarkable success, as it bridges the gap between transferability studies of invisible adversarial examples and adversarial patch attacks, and provides a trade-off between an efficient non complex patch designing approach, and an exceptional transferability among many advanced state-of-the-art models.
 The key reason for this success lies in the inherent capabilities of **optimal transport** to measure the distance between two distributions.
-Particularly, the loss optimized in this method is relevant, as it can be used when the distributions do not overlap, and the theory behinf it is intuitive.
+Particularly, the loss optimized in this method is relevant, as it can be used when the distributions do not overlap, and the theory behind it is intuitive.
 It is based mainly on the **Wasserstain distance** defined as :

 $$W_{p}^p(\mu,\nu) = \inf_{\pi \in \Pi(\mu,\nu)} \int_{\mathbb{R}^d \times \mathbb{R}^d} ||x - y||^p d\pi(x, y)$$